Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 cannabis and COVID

 There are many ways to protect yourself and others from COVID-19 exposure.
-However, the CDC recommends taking the following precautions to avoid exposure to COVID-19.
-(6)
+However, the CDC recommends taking the following precautions to avoid exposure to COVID-19 and protect others from infection.

-• If you or others in your household begin to feel symptoms or have had contact with a COVID positive patient, be sure to take a test as soon as possible to prevent spreading it to others
+• If you or others in your household begin to feel symptoms or have had contact with a COVID-19-positive patient, be sure to take a test as soon as possible to prevent spreading it to others.

 COVID-19 Vaccination

-As of February 2022, there are multiple vaccines widely available to the public for COVID-19, with the most common developed by pharmaceutical companies Pfizer and Moderna.
+As of August 2024, updated vaccines are available for the current COVID-19 variants, with the most common developed by pharmaceutical companies Pfizer and Moderna.

-Early in the pandemic, there was much speculation regarding marijuana use and COVID-19.
-However, it wasn’t until a 2022 study was published in the Journal of Natural Products that researchers took medical marijuana as a treatment option for COVID-19 seriously.
-This study found that particular cannabinoids could make it more difficult for SARS-CoV-2 and its emerging variants to infiltrate cells.
-This suggests that medical marijuana use could make it harder to become infected if these results are accurate.
-(7, 8)
+Early in the pandemic, there was much speculation regarding cannabis use and COVID-19.
+However, it wasn’t until a 2022 study was published in the Journal of Natural Products that researchers took cannabinoids as a treatment option for COVID-19 seriously.
+This study found that particular cannabinoid acids (CBDA and CBGA) could make it more difficult for SARS-CoV-2 and its emerging variants to infiltrate cells.
+This suggests that medical cannabis use could make it harder to become infected if these results are accurate.1

 How Cannabis Interacts with COVID-19

 First and foremost, COVID-19 spreads through the body because of the spike proteins on the surface of the SARS-CoV-2 virus.
-According to one study by Oregon State University, two cannabinoids in marijuana also bind to COVID spike proteins.
+According to one study by Oregon State University, two cannabinoids in marijuana also bind to COVID-19 spike proteins.
 Researchers found that cannabidiol acid (CBDA) and cannabigerol acid (CBGA) could attach to these proteins within tissue cultures.
-These findings suggest that these cannabinoids could make it more difficult for SARS-CoV-2 to attach to cells and spread throughout the body.
-(9, 10)
+These findings suggest that these cannabinoids could make it more difficult for SARS-CoV-2 to attach to cells and spread throughout the body.1

 Nevertheless, research results seen in tissue cultures in the lab do not necessarily extend to the human body.
 Many more studies are needed before any definitive conclusions can be drawn.